mpavlovic/toxic-comments-classification/README.md

 ## Workflow

 ### Making Experiments on the Training Set
-To start an experiment, edit your model in `build_model.py` file and run `main.py`.
+To start an experiment, edit your model in `build_model.py` file and run `main.py` with `python main.py`.
 This file loads train and test data, evaluates all-zeros baseline model, fits `Tokenizer` instance on the whole dataset and runs a single cross validation experiment on training set, with the model from `build_model.py` file.
 The number of CV folds can be set in `N_FOLDS` variable (5 by default).
 You can modify different hyperparameters in `hparams` dictionary:

     hparams = {
         'max_words': 50000, # for Tokenizer